sagungargs15/sagungargs15.github.io/0-poem.md

 > hmm.. **CHOCOLATE** ^^^, that’s not **CANDY!!!** ..hmm..
   IF I **build** the candy machine, I get to **EAT ALL THE CANDY** 🤩

-*(It’s backwards, build something customers want, build something you want as your own user)*

 ### meanwhile..the kid cried give me the ***CANDY!!!*** ^^

 > hmm.. **DEVELOPER MACHINE** ^^^, that’s not **CANDY MACHINE** ..hmm..
   IF I **learn** the candy man, I can **CANDY THE CHOCOLATE** 🤩

-*(Fail fast.
-Lack of product market fit reinforces pivoting your everything)*

 ### meanwhile..the kid  cried give me the ***CANDY!!!*** ^^

 > hmm.. **HANDYMAN** ^^^, that’s not **CANDY MAN** ..hmm..
   IF I **re-build** the candy machine, I can **MAKE THE CANDY** 🤩

-*(Redo what’s not working in the startup: team, product & market)*

 ### meanwhile..the kid  cried give me the ***CANDY!!!***